You know, the question I keep getting asked over the week, oh, you got to help Trump.

 I remember one year when I first started my painting business, I was a painting contractor, and I had people working for me, and I was like 20 years old at the time, and I had people working for me that were married and had children to feed and mortgages to pay.

-They actually worked for the 20-year-old punk kid me.
+They actually worked for the 20-year-old punk kid, me.

-And I just had this ability to gather up work and get people working and get it done attitude, and if I had to stay till three in the morning and be back at seven, that's what I did.
+And I just had this ability to gather up work and get people working and get it done to attitude.

 And I ended up doing okay.